benmvp/slides/2018/frameworksummit/nav-react.md

 NOTES:
 - Combine the markup with the JavaScript
-  * UI is described as a "function" of its state
+  * UI is described as a "function of its state"
 - **ONE:** Initialize the `state` to have `value` which defaults to `0`
 - **TWO:** Render out the UI, specifically the input with the `state`
   * Initial value is `0` cuz that's the default value of `this.state.value`